a-m-team/a-m-models/README_en.md

 ## 🔄 Recent Updates

+* [2025-05-14] Published the technical report [Not All Correct Answers Are Equal: Why Your Distillation Source Matters](https://github.com/a-m-team/a-m-models/blob/main/docs/Not%20All%20Correct%20Answers%20Are%20Equal-%20Why%20Your%20Distillation%20Source%20Matters.pdf), comparing the distillation effectiveness of three models: AM-Thinking-v1, Qwen3-235B-A22B, and DeepSeek-R1.
+The results show that distillation based on AM-Thinking-v1 yields the best performance.
+The analysis also reveals that output length can be adjusted according to question difficulty.
+Distillation datasets for AM-Thinking-v1 and Qwen3-235B-A22B have been open-sourced.

 * [2025-05-14] Released technical report [AM-Thinking-v1: Advancing the Frontier of Reasoning at 32B Scale](https://arxiv.org/pdf/2505.08311), which significantly improves reasoning capabilities by combining supervised fine-tuning with reinforcement learning.
 It surpasses DeepSeek-R1 in math and coding tasks and approaches the performance of mainstream MoE models, achieving state-of-the-art results among dense 32B open-source models.